Frequently Asked Questions about LUNG FORCE

-For women, the lung cancer statistics are sobering; lung cancer is the number one cancer killer of women and has one of the lowest five-year survival rates of all cancer types, at 17.7 percent.
-The rate of new lung cancer cases in women has increased 94 percent over the last 39 years.
+For women, the lung cancer statistics are sobering; lung cancer is the number one cancer killer of women and has one of the lowest five-year survival rates of all cancer types, at 22.0 percent.
+In the last 41 years, the rate of new lung cancer cases has fallen 35 percent among men while increasing 87 percent among women.

 Not only are women disproportionately affected by lung disease, but they also influence more than 80 percent of the healthcare decisions for their families.
 By educating women, we will expand our impact and increase the likelihood that women will not only make healthy decisions for themselves, but also for their families—including the men, women and children that they love.

 What role do men have in LUNG FORCE?
 What about men affected by lung cancer?